ropeyarns/ropeyarns.github.io/index.md

  <a href="/contactform">Contact us</a> to ask anything or book a class.

-## Covid

-We are closely following governmental guidelines.
-At the moment we offer outdoor group classes with up to four couples in our [sheltered backyard](/yard), and indoor private lessons with every attendee from the same household.

 # Shop

 You can soon find raw and treated Japanese jute rope on our <a href="https://www.etsy.com/ie/shop/ropeyarns" target="_blank">etsy shop</a>, together with some miscellaneous items.  <a href="/contactform">Contact us</a> directly for any question or custom order.